Cooper-Young, Memphis: Spanish War Memorial Park

+Spanish War Memorial Park is a 2-acre public park located at the intersection of East Parkway and Central Avenue dedicated to honoring the American volunteers who served in the Spanish–American War and its associated conflicts.
+The park is in the Cooper-Young neighborhood.

+The memorial was conceived in the 1930s, but due to various delays—including the onset of World War II—it was not completed until 1956.
+The central feature of the park is a bronze statue known as The Hiker, which stands approximately 8 feet tall on a blue granite base.
+This statue represents the American soldiers—frequently referred to as "hikers"—who fought in Cuba, Puerto Rico, and the Philippines.
+The Hiker was designed by sculptor Theodora Alice Ruggles Kitson and was first installed in 1906 at the University of Minnesota.
+Memphis' version was erected in 1956, funded by local Spanish War veterans under the leadership of Fred Bauer, a veteran who had stowed away at age 14 to serve in the war.
+Volunteers and regular troops from across the country, including Tennessee, played key roles.
+The park was officially dedicated on December 2, 1956, with several dozen veterans in attendance.
+There have been proposals to purchase adjacent land from Union Pacific Railroad to enlarge the park, potentially creating more space for memorials, gatherings, and public events.

 Economy

 The neighborhood is known for its eclectic mix of shops, bars and restaurants.
 Java Cabana, Cooper-Young's coffeehouse, was once host to the Elvis Impersonator shrine, as well as the Viva Wedding Chapel, where hundreds of people were once married in the backroom by Elvis impersonators.
-Other restaurants such as Cafe Ole, Tsunami, Mulan Bistro, Soul Fish Cafe, Cafe Palladio, Celtic Crossing, Alchemy, Aldo's Pizza Pies, Sweet Grass, Hammer and Ale, Hazel's Lucky Deli, Imagine Vegan Cafe, Stone Soup Cafe, DKDC, Central BBQ, The Beauty Shop, and Young Ave Deli represent diverse cuisines (sometimes several within one establishment) and reflect the creative spirit of the neighborhood.
+Other restaurants such as Cooper's, Fawn Memphis, Soul Fish Cafe, Nagoya House, Celtic Crossing, Aldo's Pizza Pies, Hammer and Ale, La Roche Lebanese, Kitchen Laurel, Wild Beets, No Comment Wine Bar, Hammer and Ale, Cooper House Project, Imagine Vegan Cafe, Bar DKDC, Central BBQ, The Beauty Shop, and Young Ave Deli represent diverse cuisines (sometimes several within one establishment) and reflect the creative spirit of the neighborhood.

 Also in Cooper Young, one will find The House of Mews (a shelter for homeless cats), Goner Records, a local record label, Jay Etkin Gallery and Burke's Book Store.
-Cooper Young is proud of the local brewery appropriately named Memphis Made Brewing.
+Cooper Young is home to Memphis Made Brewing.
 Cooper Young is also where Memphis' only hostel, Pilgrim House Hostel, is located.